isomerpages/moe-bukitviewsec/_our-story/Principal's Message.md

 Buttressed by accomplished alumni, an active Parent Support Group, and a dedicated School Advisory Committee, BVSS inspires and enables students to realise their aspirations.

-As the BVSS Brand turns 37 this year, we stride forward to nurture every learner, constantly guided by our Mission to remain ‘A dynamic institution that adds value to all by valuing learners, valuing learning and learning values’, and our Motto ‘Care & Share, Achieve & Excel’.
+As the BVSS Brand turns 39 this year, we stride forward to nurture every learner, constantly guided by our Mission to remain ‘A dynamic institution that adds value to all by valuing learners, valuing learning and learning values’, and our Motto ‘Care &amp; Share, Achieve &amp; Excel’.

 *Bukit View, the Place to Be*<br>